dawar2151/growth-defi-fork/README.md

 holds; 2) the other half is provided to a liquidity pool.

-Every gToken contract is associated to a Balancer liquidity pool comprised of 50% of GRO and 50% of the given gToken.
+Every gToken contract is associated to a Balancer liquidity pool comprised of 50% of MTC and 50% of the given gToken.
 This liquidity pool is available publicly for external use and arbitrage and is set up with a trade fee of 10%.

 Associated with the liquidity pool there is also some priviledged (admin)